-Morocco has quietly become one of the best-value winter-sun and shoulder-season golf trips within easy reach of the UK.
-The country has around 40 to 45 courses clustered around Marrakech, Agadir, Rabat and Casablanca, so you can play several genuinely good layouts in a single week without long transfers.
-Add green fees that typically run €35 to €100 a round, and the maths starts to look very friendly against the better-known clubs in Spain and Portugal.
+Morocco has quietly become one of the best-value winter and shoulder-season golf trips you can reach from the UK in under four hours’ flying.
+The country has around 40 to 45 courses, clustered around Marrakech, Agadir, Rabat and Casablanca, so a single week gets you several genuinely good layouts without long transfers.
+Green fees typically run €35 to €100 a round.
+Set that against the better-known clubs in Spain and Portugal and the maths starts to look very friendly.

 This guide covers the courses worth your time, when to go, how to get there and where to base yourself.
-Golf Planet Holidays has arranged tailor-made golf travel since 1981, and our Morocco trips are built ground-only (hotel, golf and transfers) from
+Golf Planet Holidays has arranged hand-built golf travel since 1981, and our Morocco trips are ground-only (hotel, golf and transfers), built around your dates, with flights available as an ATOL-protected add-on if you’d like us to sort those too.
+The lead-in is Mazagan Beach & Golf Resort on the Casablanca coast, from

 Why play golf in Morocco

-The modern Moroccan golf scene began with royal patronage.
-King Hassan II took up the game in the mid-1960s and believed it could draw tourism to a kingdom he described as
+The modern Moroccan game began with royal patronage.
+King Hassan II took up golf in the mid-1960s and believed it could draw tourism to a kingdom he described as

 “rich in culture, heritage and hospitality, but relatively poor in terms of natural resources.”Global Golf Post

 The result was Royal Golf Dar Es Salam in Rabat, designed by Robert Trent Jones Sr. with associate Cabell Robinson and opened in 1971 across a 440-hectare cork-oak forest.
-Its championship Red Course is a par 73 of roughly 6,980 metres, and it remains the heritage flagship of the Moroccan game.
+Its championship Red Course is a par 73 of roughly 6,980 metres.
+It remains the heritage flagship of Moroccan golf.

 That royal legacy still runs through the calendar.
 The Hassan II Golf Trophy has been staged since 1971, the winner taking home a gold dagger inlaid with jewels, and it reached its 50th edition in 2026 at Royal Golf Dar Es Salam.
 The king also founded the women’s Lalla Meryem Cup in 1993, now part of the Ladies European Tour.

-For visitors the appeal is partly the value.
+For visitors, much of the appeal is plain value.
 Green fees in Morocco typically run about €35 to €100 per round, materially below comparable Spanish and Portuguese clubs, which often sit at €100 to €180 at mid-to-high-tier courses.
-You get internationally designed layouts at a lower cost, in a destination that drew roughly 110,000 golf tourists a year with its strategy aimed squarely at the British and French markets.
-Air links have improved too: Morocco welcomed about 19.8 million visitors in 2025, with UK arrivals up around 25% and weekly UK flights nearly doubling.
+You get internationally designed layouts at a lower cost, in a country that drew roughly 110,000 golf tourists a year with a strategy aimed squarely at the British and French markets.
+Getting there has become easier as well.
+Morocco welcomed about 19.8 million visitors in 2025, UK arrivals were up around 25%, and weekly UK flights nearly doubled.

 The key Marrakech golf courses compared

 Marrakech is the busiest base, with a dense cluster of courses inside a short drive of the medina.
-Most opened in the past two decades, with big-name designers and the snow-capped Atlas Mountains as a backdrop.
+Most opened in the past two decades, with big-name designers on the scorecards and the snow-topped Atlas range behind almost every tee shot.
+If you only play one, make it Assoufid; the desert-style routing and the mountain views put it a clear notch above its neighbours in our book.
 Here are the GPH-featured layouts at a glance.

 | Course | Designer | Par | Notable for |